 (Point B) - Woolworth Building

-In the image below, the Woolworth Building is the white, wedding cake style skyscraper.
+In the image below, the Woolworth Building is a white, wedding cake-style skyscraper.

 Seen frequently in movies, it was the tallest building in the world from 1913-1929.